 Public service pensions continue to be among the very best available.

-Legislation governing public service pensions requires them to be increased annually by the same percentage as additional pensions (State Earnings Related Pension and State Second Pension).
-Public service pensions will therefore be increased from 12 April 2021 by 0.5 per cent, in line with the annual increase in the Consumer Prices Index up to September 2020, except for those public service pensions which have been in payment for less than a year, which will receive a pro-rata increase.
-This will ensure that public service pensions take account of increases in the cost of living and their purchasing power is maintained.
+Legislation governing public service pensions in payment requires them to be increased annually by the same percentage as additional pensions (State Earnings Related Pension and State Second Pension).
+Public service pensions will therefore be increased from 10 April 2023 by 10.1 per cent, in line with the annual increase in the Consumer Prices Index up to September 2022, except for those public service pensions which have been in payment for less than a year, which will receive a pro-rata increase.

 Revaluation is one part of the amount of pension that members earn in a year and needs to be considered in conjunction with the amount of in-year accrual.
 Typically, schemes with lower revaluation will have faster accrual and therefore members will earn more pension per year.
 The following list shows how the main public service schemes will be affected by revaluation: